 Again this forgery could look convincing from a distance but in this detail is is apparent that it is not real.
 Clearly the forgers efforts improved as time went on and the detail in these stamps are now getting more like the real thing.
 Just look at the lines in the bales on which Britannia is sitting and the improvement is noticeable between this and the SG2 above.

 These three stamps are used examples but the forgery clearly lacks the detail, particularly in the background ‘milled’ effect which is characteristic of these stamps.
 The one other detail that forgers appeared unable to get right at any point is the star that appears in Britannia’s hat.
 In all the genuine examples it is clearly visible but in the forgeries it is noticeably absent.
-This stamp is a target for forgers as a used example like the one on the left currently catalogues at £275.
+This stamp is a target for forgers as a used example like the one on top currently catalogues at £275.
 One of these forgeries is all the more wrong as it is clearly out of proportion; they couldn’t even get the measurements right!

-Genuinely used on the left, you can see a great example of one of the early parish cancels with the ‘1’ signifying that it came from the GPO in Bridgetown in the Parish of St Michael.
+Genuinely used on top, you can see a great example of one of the early parish cancels with the ‘1’ signifying that it came from the GPO in Bridgetown in the Parish of St Michael.
 Again the forgery lacks the detail and actually appears as if Britannia is looking down rather than straight out.

 Looking slightly more like it by this stage but again with that looking down characteristic and general fuzziness, the stamp on the right is a more convincing fake but when compared to the real thing clearly wrong.
 The giveaway as always is the star on the cap which is noticeably absent on the fake.
 As an additional indicator the paper is also the wrong colour.

 Sometimes it is hard to see what the forgers were trying to copy and all of the following fall into that category.